Dwight-Studio/proxmox-backup-client-builds/README.md

 > [!IMPORTANT]
 > Because the build process is completely automated, it might be possible that a version that is listed in the Releases section is not yet built or has errored out while building.
 >
-> We are trying our best to maintain the process in a working state.
+> We are doing our best to maintain the process in a working state.
 But some dependencies needed to build the project can change and cause the build to fail.

 # License
 The proxmox-backup-client project is under the **AGPL-3.0 license**, so is this repository and this project.
 You can find a copy of it [here](LICENSE).